YottaDB/YDBDoc/MultiLangProgGuide.rst

   lock ``Population("Canada")`` at the same time that process P1 acquires ``Population("USA")``.
 - Locks are hierarchical: a process that has a lock at a higher level blocks locks at lower levels and vice versa.
-For example, if P1 acquires ``Population("USA")``, P2 can acquire ``Population("Canada")``, but P3 cannot acquire ``Population`` until both P1 and P2 release their locks.
+For example, if a process P0 must wait for processes P1, P2, … to complete, each of P1, P2, … can acquire lock ``Process(``\ *pid*\ ``)``.
+P0's subsequent attempt to acquire lock ``Process`` is blocked till processes P1, P2, … complete.
 - Locks include counters: a process that acquires ``^Capital("Belgium")`` can acquire that lock again, incrementing its count to 2.
-This simplifies application code logic: for example, a routine in application code that requires ``^Capital("Belgium")`` can simply incrementally acquire that lock again without needing to test whether a higher level routine has already acqured it, and when it completes its work, can decrementally release the lock without concern for whether or not a higher level routine needs that lock.
+This simplifies application code logic: for example, a routine in application code that requires ``^Capital("Belgium")`` can simply incrementally acquire that lock without needing to test whether a higher level routine has already acqured it.
+More importantly, when it completes its work, the routine can decrementally release the lock without concern for whether or not a higher level routine needs that lock.
 When the count goes from 1 to 0, the lock becomes available for acquisition by another process.
-- Locks are robust: while normal process exit releases locks held by that process, if a process holding a lock exits abnormally without releasing it, another process that needs the lock, and finding it held by a non-existent process will scavenge the lock.
+- Locks are robust: while normal process exit releases locks held by that process, if a process holding a lock exits abnormally without releasing it, another process that needs the lock, and finding it held by a non-existent process will automatically scavenge the lock.

 Although YottaDB lock names are the same as local and global variable names, YottaDB imposes no connection between a lock name and the same